whyNLP/LCKV/README.md

 With the above configurations, you can create [CLA](http://arxiv.org/abs/2405.12981) or [YOCO](https://arxiv.org/abs/2405.05254) models without changing the code.
 The only thing you need to do is to write the correct `layer_types` in the configuration file.

 > [!WARNING]
-> The authors of CLA tuned the hyperparameters of the model architecture and training settings for the CLA model.
-The provided configuration files are not the optimal settings for the CLA model.
-You may need to change the hyperparameters for the CLA model, such as `intermediate_size`, `num_key_value_heads`, etc.
->
-> YOCO also uses efficient self-attention mechanisms.
+> YOCO uses efficient self-attention mechanisms.
 The current implementation does not support this yet.

 ### Training